kilowhat/kilowhat.net/_extensions/wordpress.md

 ### Cookie domain

-**Required if Wordpress domain is different from Flarum domain**
+**Required if WordPress domain is different from Flarum domain**

 *This setting is auto-filled when you configure the extension via the wizard in the Flarum admin dashboard.*

 The domain on which Flarum login cookies will be set and cleared.

-If Wordpress and Flarum are on the same domain, but just different subfolders, this setting is not required.
+If WordPress and Flarum are on the same domain, but just different subfolders, this setting is not required.
-For example Wordpress at `https://example.com` and Flarum at `https://example.com/forum`, leave this field empty.
+For example WordPress at `https://example.com` and Flarum at `https://example.com/forum`, leave this field empty.

 If the subdomains are different, the higher-level domain must be used.
-Example Wordpress: `https://www.example.com`, Flarum `https://forum.example.com`.
+Example WordPress: `https://www.example.com`, Flarum `https://forum.example.com`.
 Cookie domain = `example.com`.

-If Wordpress and Flarum are not on subdomains of the same domain, the SSO integration cannot work.
+If WordPress and Flarum are not on subdomains of the same domain, the SSO integration cannot work.

 ### Enable comments integration